Movies on the Big Screen as They Were Meant To Be Seen.

 Bertolt Brecht co-wrote this story about a Czech man (Brian Donlevy) on the run after killing a brutal SS officer during the Nazi occupation.
 Frequent Brecht collaborator Hanns Eisler supplied the Oscar-nominated score, and cinematographer James Wong Howe gave this tense thriller plenty of noir atmosphere.
 With Gene Lockhart and Walter Brennan.

 The irresistible, triumphant musical tale of a nun (Julie Andrews) who becomes the nanny for the seven children of widowed Austrian Captain Von Trapp (Christopher Plummer), winning their hearts and eventually their father's as well.
 As the Nazis take control of their homeland (where “the hills are alive with the sound of music”), the family finds comfort in one another and in song.
 An Oscar winner for Best Picture and Robert Wise's flawless direction.
-Featuring "The Sound of Music," "My Favorite Things" and more of your favorite songs!
+The Rodgers and Hammerstein score includes "The Sound of Music," "My Favorite Things" and more of your favorite songs!
 Co-starring Eleanor Parker, Anna Lee, Marni Nixon and Angela Cartwright, with a wonderful script by Ernest Lehman.